-Epithelia form mechanical, and innate immune barriers with the outside world that provide a first line of defense for the organism against a range of environmental stresses including microbes.
+Epithelia form mechanical, and innate immune barriers with the outside world that provide a first line of defense for the organism against a range of environmental stresses including mechanical forces and microbes.
 To ensure life-long protection these barriers are constantly renewed under homeostatic conditions and, quickly repaired upon stress and injury.
 A dysfunctional barrier results in a range of (sometimes deadly) diseases.
 In addition, aging is associated with an increasing dysfunctional epithelial barrier.
 How epithelial tissue barriers coordinate cell and tissue structure with growth and metabolic activity to control morphogenesis and life-long homeostatic renewal is not known.

 2. Research questions addresses by the group:

 The Niessen laboratory aims at understanding how cell structure controls tissue function.
 Using the self-renewing epidermis as a paradigm the Niessen laboratory asks how regulators of cell and tissue architecture control the formation and homeostatic regeneration of epithelial barriers.
 Using a multidisciplinary approach, the group addresses at different scale lengths (organismal, tissue, cell, sub-cellullar, and molecular) how adhesion, polarity and tyrosine kinase signaling interact to control the formation and maintenance of epithelial barriers, and asks how alterations in these biomechanical signaling networks contribute to aging and aging-associated diseases.